jocelynperucca/startup/README.md

 - [X] **Backend service endpoints** - I implemented endpoints for my *addTask.jsx* and *taskList.jsx* to call the endpoints and store tasks when added from the addTask webpage.
 I also used backend service endpoints to update a task as completed when the checkbox "Done" is marked off and move it to a different table.
 - [X] **Frontend calls service endpoints** - I did this by using the `fetch` function for the third party API.
 I also used `fetch` functions in my *addTask.jsx* and *taskList.jsx* in order to retrieve stored tasks and shift arrays from listed to completed.

+## DB/Login Deliverable

+For this deliverable I implemented authorization for login and stored user information in the database.
+I also stored tasks and completed tasks in the database.

+- [X] MongoDB Atlas database created - done!